 “Being in sympathy” really means a commitment to explore the principles of Unitarian Universalism—to make decisions about one’s own faith journey, to live a life of purpose and personal meaning, and to share in the lives and journeys of the Members of this congregation.
-BRUU has voted to become a Welcoming Congregation and a Green Sanctuary by the Unitarian Universalists Association.
+BRUU has been designated a Welcoming Congregation and a Green Sanctuary by the Unitarian Universalists Association.
 For more information, see our website at www.bruu.org.

 New Member orientations occur several times a year in several formats.
-Perhaps the best place to begin would be to attend Coffee with the Minister, which occurs on the second Sunday of each month from 11:30-12:00 for an overall view of what being UU means, and about BRUU.
-Other orientation classes are available occasionally through the year and those interested in becoming Members are expected to participate in at least ONE of the following options:
+Orientation classes are available occasionally throughout the year, and those interested in becoming Members are expected to participate in at least one of the following options:

-- Evening option: meet for an exploration of UU history and ideas led by the minister and/or leadership of BRUU.
-These are sometimes offered at Discovery Dinners.
+- Class(es) offering an exploration of UU history and ideas led by the minister and/or leaders of BRUU.
+These are offered as part of the Adult Religious Education curriculum.

-- Alternate orientation to be presented for schedule conflicts at the discretion of the Minister and/or Membership Chair.
-This can be an individual or small group session as convenient to the parties involved.
+- Alternate orientation can be provided at the discretion of the Minister and/or Membership Chair.
+This may be on an individual basis or as a small group session as convenient to the parties involved.

-The Membership Book is available for signing on pre-scheduled Sundays following Saturday orientation classes.
-Signers meet in the Minister’s office.
+The Membership Book is available for signing at “UU in a Nutshell” classes and on most Sundays.
 Please contact the Minister or Membership Chair ahead of time if you wish to sign the book.
-Signing the book publicly is a way of stating your wish to belong to this community.
-You will receive a new Member packet with information about UUism and about the workings of BRUU, you’ll receive one at this time.
+Signing the book is a public statement of your wish to belong to this community.
+If you didn’t already receive a packet with information about UUism and the workings of BRUU, you’ll receive one at this time.

-BRUU belongs to several national and regional UU organizations and has enjoyed the training, ideas, and fellowship that come from this connection.
-We also believe in supporting the larger UU movement.
-We pay dues to these organizations based on our number of Members.
-We ask each Member to make, or promise to make, a contribution of record, either through time, talent, or treasure (i.e., financial contribution).
+BRUU belongs to several national and regional UU organizations and has benefited from the training, ideas, and fellowship that come from this connection.
+We believe in supporting the larger UU movement and pay dues to these organizations based on our number of Members.
+We, in turn, ask each Member to make, or promise to make, a contribution of record, either through time, talent, or treasure (i.e., financial contribution).

-We are excited that you are contemplating becoming a Member of this vibrant, growing, and loving community.
-If you have any questions, please contact the Membership Chair.
+We are excited that you are contemplating becoming a Member of this vibrant, growing, and loving community!
+If you have any questions, please contact the Membership Chair at email@example.com